Posts Tagged ‘Willamette Valley’

 Option B: The Perfect Sunday Afternoon

 Still, if the $975 price tag, or the two day Friday and Saturday commitment is too much for you, consider the Sunday afternoon Walkabout Tasting.

 The next best thing, and by no means a huge compromise if you just can’t swing the full commitment, is the Sunday afternoon walk around tasting.
 You’ll still meet the winemakers, try wines you’ll never be able to try, all gathered together in a captive, gorgeous environment.

 Held in the beautiful Oak Grove at Linfield College in McMinnville, Oregon, this annual outdoor tasting showcases Pinot noirs from over 70 wineries worldwide.
-Guests are provided a Riedel Oregon Pinot noir glass at the start of the afternoon and are set free to sip and sample throughout the Oak Grove.
+Guests are provided a Riedel Oregon Pinot noir glass price of viagra at the start of the afternoon and are set free to sip and sample throughout the Oak Grove.

 To maximize interaction with winemakers, the tasting is split into two sessions.
 Approximately 35 Featured Winemakers will pour for

 each session with a break in the middle for winemaker introductions.
 In addition to extraordinary winemakers, top-notch Northwest chefs will prepare divine dishes to accompany an unparalleled array of international Pinot noir.

 Take advantage of this unique opportunity to meet some of the world’s finest Pinot noir winemakers at Oregon’s largest outdoor wine tasting.

 I have attended hundreds of wine events, and I have organized and hosted wine tastings, its not a walk in the park to execute flawlessly on.
 With 26 years to practice, the IPNC team

 has this down to an art form, that no event can match.
 You need only show up and enjoy, the logistics are flawless, the setting perfect, the people friendly, and the wines and service impeccable.